leonidg/gitdoc/Git.md

   $ git config --global color.ui auto
   ```

   Once again, take a look at `~/.gitconfig`.
-It should now have something like this:
+It should now also include something like this:

   ```
   [color]